Every team wants to be productive.

 A productive team is a cornerstone to any successful business.

 But measuring how productive your team actually is relies on more than just a gut feeling of how much work they’re getting done.
-Measuring and calculating your team’s productivity, just like you do with sales and revenue figures, is the only way to know if they’re reaching their full potential.
+Effective workforce management, as well as measuring and calculating your team’s productivity, just like you do with sales and revenue figures, are the only ways to know if your team is reaching their full potential.

 Tracking key areas like planned-to-done ratios, customer satisfaction, and even time-to-fill is important to understanding just how much work your staff is getting done.
 It can also highlight underlying issues that may be stopping your team from getting things done.